 As discussed, private banking can span a much wider range of banking and financial management services.
 For instance, you might be able to meet with your private banker or wealth manager to open a new checking account, establish a trust, and create a plan for tax-efficient charitable giving.

-At a traditional bank, you’re more often doing basic things like opening new accounts, applying for loans, or depositing funds.
+With standard banking, you’re more often doing basic things like opening new accounts, applying for loans, or depositing funds.

 Banking Access

-Private banking and traditional banking may both offer the same degree of access, in terms of depositing or withdrawing money or paying bills.
+Private banking and standard banking may both offer the same degree of access, in terms of depositing or withdrawing money or paying bills.
 You might be able to manage your accounts online, via mobile banking, at a branch, or an ATM.
 There may, however, be different limits on how much you can withdraw, spend, or deposit each day with traditional vs. private bank accounts.

 Banking Fees